 Get certified today!

 Each participant will receive a full color certificate from Stop the Bleed and Dragon Tactical International upon completion of the course.

 There are no age restrictions for the training as we feel that everyone should know how to treat life-threatening injuries.

 Request Training or Get More Information:

-> Interested in hosting a Stop the Bleed training session, we would love to hear from you!
-There is NO charge for the training if we can do it in your area.
+Interested in hosting a Stop the Bleed training session, we would love to hear from you!
 Just complete the form below and we will get back with you.

-> Outside of East Tennessee and want to find a local class?
+Outside of East Tennessee and want to find a local class?
 Check the official Stop the Bleed website for the latest classes: https://cms.bleedingcontrol.org/class/search.